Dutch Oven Pot Roast

 • Season the meat with salt and pepper all over.
 Dust with flour all over.

-• Heat the olive oil in your dutch oven over medium-high heat.
+• I used a 4quart dutch oven for this, I would recommended using no more than a 5 quart dutch oven or pot for this.
+Heat the olive oil in your dutch oven over medium-high heat.
 Sear the meat on each side until a nice crust forms, about 5 minutes per side.
 Remove from the pot and set aside.

 • Lower the heat to medium.
 Add the onions and saute while stirring for a few minutes until they start to get translucent.
 Add a teaspoon of oil if you need.
 Add in the tomato paste and the smashed garlic and cook for another minute.